-We’re looking for members who are ready to meet new friends and get excited about helping plan our annual benefits for local charities, plus volunteer with us around the community.
-We get to know each other even better at after-hours events—sometimes with local Rotary Club members—and hope our new members have time to build great relationships outside of our typical club meeting time.
+We’re looking for members who are excited to meet new friends, help plan our annual benefits for local charities and volunteer with us around the community.
+We get to know each other even better at after-hours events and socials—sometimes with local Rotary Club members—and encourage our new members to take time to build great personal and professional relationships outside of our typical club meeting time.

-Springfield Rotaractors have the unique opportunity to interact with key community leaders, make meaningful relationships with service-minded people and develop professional and leadership skills to last a lifetime.
+Springfield Rotaractors have the unique opportunity to interact with key community leaders, create meaningful relationships with service-minded individuals and develop professional and leadership skills that will last a lifetime.

 "As a young professional, I was looking for an organization I could join to help make a difference in our community.
 Rotaract is a service-first organization, and using a service- and community-first approach, Rotaract has helped me foster new relationships with future Southwest Missouri leaders.
 By being connected to Rotary, I’ve been introduced to numerous current community leaders.
 These relationships grow from a desire to give back, not from a 'what can I sell you' approach, and they’ll last throughout my career.
 Getting involved with Rotaract has been a monumental boost to my career and personal growth."